prapti-ai/prapti/docs/editor_tweaks.md

-## 6. Highlight chat/assistant headings in .md file
+# Editor Tweaks

+This file documents optional editor setup that may improve your Prapti experience.

+## VSCode

+The tweaks below provide additional visual cues in the text editor when editing markdown that contains Prapti message headings.

+### Highlight Message Headings in Markdown Files

-To provide some visual cues in the markdown .md file you can get whole-line highlighting for the "system", "user" and "assistant" headings by installing the following extension:
+To get whole-line highlighting for the `system`, `user` and `assistant` message headings install the following extension:

 [Highlight extension by Fabio Spampinato](vscode:extension/fabiospampinato.vscode-highlight)